Book leads No. 2 Irish past Syracuse 45-21 in home finale

 THE TAKEAWAY

-Syracuse: Coach Dino Babers’ young team, which was a 33½-point underdog and with 71.6 percent of its roster either freshmen or sophomores, moved the ball on the Irish defense in closing out the season.
+Syracuse: Babers’ young team, which was a 33½-point underdog and with 71.6 percent of its roster either freshmen or sophomores, moved the ball on the Irish defense in closing out the season.
+The Orange finished their final game of the season with 229 rushing yards against Notre Dame’s No. 4 rushing defense.

+Freshman Sean Tucker rushed for 113 yards, including a 40-yard TD, and sophomore Cooper Lutz ripped off a 80-yard TD run late in the game.

+“Lutz was really good — I didn’t know he was that fast — and Sean’s been steady all year,” Babers said.
+“I want them to understand that we didn’t finish this thing the way we wanted to from a won-loss record.
+You’ve got to turn a negative into a positive.”

 POLL IMPLICATIONS